mail4hafij/internal_notification_service/readme.md

   OR if you don't want to use docker-compose then:

-  2. First build it from the docker file (Dockerfile.local)
+  2. First build the notification_service from the docker file (Dockerfile.local)

   ``` docker build -f Dockerfile.local . -t notification_service_src ```